Northern California wildfires threatening thousands of homes

 Travis Air Force Base ordered non-mission essential personnel to evacuate, officials said.

-Residents in nearby Vacaville, a city of about 100,000 located between San Francisco and Sacramento, were roused before dawn Wednesday by orders to flee.
+Residents in nearby Vacaville, a city of about 100,000, were roused before dawn Wednesday by orders to flee.

-Police and firefighters went door-to-door in a frantic scramble to warn residents to evacuate as flames encroached.

 Karen Hansen had fled late Tuesday as flames approached her small farm.